 Attorney General Thurbert Baker announced that his office had successfully defended on appeal to the Eleventh Court of Appeals in

-Georgia Attorney General Thurbert E. Baker offers the following information in the case against John Washington Hightower, who is currently scheduled to be executed on June 26, 2007 at 7:00 pm.
+Georgia Attorney General Thurbert E. Baker offers the following information in the case against Mark Howard McClain, who is currently scheduled to be executed at 7:00pm on October 20, 2009.

 A federal jury today returned a guilty verdict against Varian V.

 In the wake of the massive flooding across the state, Georgians are dealing with structural damage to homes and businesses and significant property damage to cars, furniture and personal belongings.
 In addition, there is a large amount of debris clean

 Patrice Wright, a former Student Life Director at the Clarkston campus of Perimeter College, pled guilty this morning in DeKalb Superior Court over her misuse of her state-issued purchasing card (P-card).
 Wright entered a guilty plea to ten counts of